 The Copa América is a football competition between South American national teams.
-Since 1993, Mexico has also been among the participants and besides Mexico other national teams have been invited.
-In the beginning, the tournament was held every year, which was later change to every other year.
+Since 1993, Mexico has also been among the participants and other national teams have occasionally been invited as well.
+In the beginning, the tournament was held every year, which was later changed to every other year.

 Copa América was originally named the South American Football Championship (Campeonato Sudamericano de Fútbol in Spanish).
 In 1975, the tournament was renamed Copa América.

-All the winners and runners-up through the years of the Copa América.
+All the hosts, winners and runners-up through the years of the Copa América.

 After the eight-year break, the tournament was renamed from Campeonato Sudamericano to Copa América and a home-and-away format was introduced.